alexvoss/torshi-examples/README.md

 [Behave]: https://github.com/behave/behave

-Unfortunately, the choice means that we have to use the tooling available, which is not in an ideal state.
+Unfortunately, the choice means that, for the BDD part,we have to use the tooling available, which is not in an ideal state.
 The sections below describe choices made to set up a development environment using Behave, VSCode and the [Cucumber extension for VSCode].

 [Cucumber extension for VSCode]: https://github.com/cucumber/vscode/